elizhyu/elizhyu.github.io/pages/projects/hybrid-electric-go-kart.md

 # Mechanical Manufacture and Procedures

-- replace the orginal axle frame with fabricated axle frame to fit the golf cart motor-axle assembly
+- replace the original axle frame with fabricated axle frame to fit the golf cart motor-axle assembly
 - install 8 in wheel spacers on rear axle to improve stability
 - fabricate various mounting panels and brackets
 - connect the rear drum brakes on the golf cart axle to the hand brake
 - mount throttle rheostat to the underside of cargo basket frame behind driver's seat and feed throttle wires to the pedal
-- mount brake rheostat for regenerative braking to front floor panel and connect to brake padel
+- mount brake rheostat for regenerative braking to front floor panel and connect to brake pedal

 ---